rocket-pool/docs.rocketpool.net/docs/guides/houston/pdao-voting.md

 ```
 rocketpool network set-voting-delegate 0xBdbcb42DD8E39323a395B2B72d2c8E7039f1F145
 ```
+By default, every Node has their voting power delgated to themselves.
+So if you've delegated your voting power to another Node Operator, you can reset this by setting the voting delegate to your own node's address.

 - During phase 1 of a proposal: Delegates may cast their vote on a proposal.
 - During phase 2 of a proposal: Node operators who have delegated their vote get the opportunity to override their Delegate's vote, if they disagree.